Malaise era: 1973 oil crisis

 The 1973 oil crisis caused a sudden and marked increase in the cost of oil and, by extension, gasoline.
-By the end of the crisis, in March 1974, the price of oil had nearly quadrupled, from U.S. $3 per barrel ($ in dollars) to nearly $12 globally ($ in dollars); U.S. prices were significantly higher.
+By the end of the crisis, in March 1974, the price of oil had nearly quadrupled, from U.S. $3 per barrel ($ in dollars) to nearly $12 globally ($ in dollars).
+U.S. prices were significantly higher.

 The result was a sudden switch in consumer taste from traditional domestic automobiles with high gas-consumption rates to more efficient compact cars.
+Announcements from insurers such as State Farm that an annual premium surcharge of 25% would be added for performance cars rated at over 300 horsepower further dampened consumer demand for traditional designs.

 The shift towards smaller, more efficient vehicles benefitted foreign manufacturers, who produced more of such vehicles.
 By 1975, 18.3% of U.S. sales were imported cars.
 American brands had their slowest year since 1962, selling just 7,050,120 cars in 1975, down from 9.6 million cars sold in 1973.
 The success of Japanese brands can be traced to the greater selection of compact cars and the development of technologies to improve fuel efficiency.
 For example, Honda's CVCC technology allowed its cars to pass emission standards without a catalytic converter.

-Sales of larger domestic cars would rebound in 1977 and 1978, but the 1979 oil crisis caused oil and gas prices to again increase significantly, doubling over 12 months, and there was a further shift in customer preference to smaller, more efficient vehicles.
+Sales of larger domestic cars rebounded in 1977 and 1978, but the 1979 oil crisis caused oil and gas prices to again increase significantly, doubling over 12 months, and there was a further shift in customer preference to smaller, more efficient vehicles.

 The EPA began regulating for fuel efficiency in this period.
-The Corporate Average Fuel Economy (CAFE) standard was passed into law in 1975, requiring that the fuel economy of a manufacturer's entire output of passenger car and light truck models be averaged into a miles-per-gallon fuel economy standard, which was then in turn used as the basis for further legislation.
+The Corporate Average Fuel Economy (CAFE) standard was passed into law in 1975, requiring that the fuel economy of a manufacturer's entire output of passenger car and light truck models be averaged into a miles-per-gallon fuel economy standard, which was then used as the basis for further legislation.
 For example, in 1978 Congress mandated that manufacturers achieve a fleet average of 18 mpg by 1978, 19 mpg by 1979, and 20 mpg by 1980, rising to 27.5 mpg by 1985.
 Similarly, the 1978 Energy Tax Act levied a "gas-guzzler" tax to the sale of new vehicles that failed to meet CAFE standards, as an attempt to discourage the creation and purchase of inefficient vehicles.
-By the approximate close of the "Malaise era" in 1983, average fuel efficiency for passenger cars had not met these targets, but had risen to 17.1 mpgUS.
+By the approximate close of the "malaise era" in 1983, average fuel efficiency for passenger cars had not met these targets, but had risen to 17.1 mpgUS.